MunasheMuk2/Shumba_valeting/README.md

 - Displays a list of all the user’s **upcoming bookings**.
 - Shows key details: **date, time slot, package, and action buttons**.
 - Allows users to **cancel bookings** with a confirmation prompt.
-- If no bookings exist, shows a friendly message: *"You have no bookings yet."*
+- If no bookings exist, shows a message: *"You have no bookings yet."*

 ![My Bookings Page](screenshots/mybookingspage.jpg)